Consumer Medicine Information

 It is not known if EZETROL passes into breast milk.

-4.you have any allergies to any other medicines or any other substances, such as foods, preservatives or dyes.
+4. you have any allergies to any other medicines or any other substances, such as foods,

 Taking other medicines